YosysHQ/prjtrellis/README.md

 Install the dependencies:
  - Lattice Diamond 3.10
- - Python 3.5 or later
+ - Python 3.5 or later, including development libraries (`python3-dev` on Ubuntu)
  - A modern C++14 compiler (g++ or Clang recommended)
  - Boost